 SAP® Analytics Cloud is a next-generation software-as-a-service (SaaS) solution for Analytics, Planning and Predictive features.
 It is built on SAP HANA® Cloud Platform.
 SAC can connect to different types of on-prem and cloud based data sources.
 Within SAC we have 2 types of connections i.e. the Acquisition type of connection where data is downloaded into the SAC and Live connection where data is real time.

-As the first step setup SAC tenant, second step is to create the connection between SAC and Data Source.
-After the connection is established between SAC and Data source, the third step is to create models on top of Data sources.
-Once the Model is created, one can create Analytics, do Planning on the financial data and use Predictive features to generate some predictive analytics using the model.
+After the SAC tenant has been setup, next step is to create the connection between SAC and Data Source.
+Once the connection is established between SAC and Data source, the third step is to create models on top of Data sources.
+Once the Model is created, user can start creating Analytics or Planning or use Predictive features to generate some predictive analytics using the model.